multi-coop/datami-website-content/texts/en/tutorial/tutorial-contribution-send.md

     />
 </div>

-Once you have finished to edit your file in a Gitribute widget you can send your modifications proposal to the file's owner(s) by clicking on the "Save" button.
+Once you have finished to edit your file in a Vizboard widget you can send your modifications proposal to the file's owner(s) by clicking on the "Save" button.

-**This action - "Save" - is what constitutes a contribution with Gitribute.**
+**This action - "Save" - is what constitutes a contribution with Vizboard.**

 A dialog appears where you can - optionnaly - add a little message to the data owner.